aimeos/aimeos-docs/src/manual/services.md

 : Code from the Payone documentation (default: "cc" for credit cards)

 testMode (boolean, optional)
 : Use "1" for test payments without real money.
-Requires activating the test mode in your payone account too
+Requires activating the test mode in your payone account, too

 ## Postfinance

-!!! warning
+!!! hint
-    The *bummzack/omnipay-postfinance* driver is currently available for the outdated Omnipay 2.0 only and will not work in Aimeos 2019.x+ releases!
+    The dev-master of the [*bummzack/omnipay-postfinance*](https://github.com/bummzack/omnipay-postfinance) driver supports Omnipay 3.0, which is required to work with *Aimeos* 2019.x+ releases!

 The [Postfinance](https://e-payment.postfinance.ch) payment gateways are available via the Omnipay payment service provider.
 If you use composer, add this to your composer.json and run *composer update*:

 ```
-composer req "bummzack/omnipay-postfinance"
+composer req "bummzack/omnipay-postfinance:@dev"
 ```

 The available configuration options are: